bryantsai/storm-docker/README.md

 $ fig ps
           Name                   Command          State                                  Ports
 ----------------------------------------------------------------------------------------------------------------------------
-stormdocker_zookeeper_1                           Up       3888/tcp, 2888/tcp, 2181/tcp
+stormdocker_zookeeper_1                           Up      3888/tcp, 2888/tcp, 42181->2181/tcp
-stormdocker_nimbus_1       nimbus drpc            Up       8080/tcp, 3773/tcp, 3772/tcp, 6627/tcp, 8000/tcp, 6700/tcp
+stormdocker_nimbus_1       nimbus drpc            Up      8080/tcp, 3773/tcp, 3772/tcp, 46627->6627/tcp, 8000/tcp, 6700/tcp
 stormdocker_ui_1           ui                     Up      48080->8080/tcp, 3773/tcp, 3772/tcp, 6627/tcp, 8000/tcp, 6700/tcp
-stormdocker_supervisor_1   supervisor logviewer   Up       8080/tcp, 3773/tcp, 3772/tcp, 6627/tcp, 49159->8000/tcp, 6700/tcp
+stormdocker_supervisor_1   supervisor logviewer   Up      8080/tcp, 3773/tcp, 3772/tcp, 6627/tcp, 49158->8000/tcp, 6700/tcp
 stormdocker_kafka_1                               Up      9092/tcp
 ```

-This is a complete self-contained environment, only Storm UI port and Supervior logviewer port are exposed so that we can access them externally from browsers.
-Also, all of ZooKeeper, Storm, and Kafka processes are managed by "supervisord".
+This is a complete self-contained environment, with Storm UI port and Supervior logviewer port exposed so that we can access them externally from browsers.
+Also, ZooKeeper client port and Storm Nimbus Thrift port are exposed so that you can access ZooKeeper or submit Strom topologies from outside.

+All of ZooKeeper, Storm, and Kafka processes are managed by "supervisord".

 You can easily scale up Storm Supervisors and Kafka instances easily with fig: